chenglongduan/Damped_least-squares_inversion/README.md

 If you use this code for research purpose, please cite the following paper:

 Chenglong Duan, Changhong Yan, Baotian Xu, and Yinkang Zhou.
 "Crosshole seismic CT data field experiments and interpretation for karst caves in deep foundations."
 Engineering Geology 228 (2017): 180-196. https://doi.org/10.1016/j.enggeo.2017.08.009

+For any questions, send an email to chenglongduan.nju@gmail.com